 “Covered Person” shall mean an Officer, a Director or Key Employee of PTI.

-A “Director” is any voting member of the Board.
+A “Director” is any member of the Board.

 “Disinterested” means not having a Potential Conflict with respect to a transaction, contract, arrangement, policy, program or other matter being considered by PTI.